 Exchange of Gases: For aerobic respiration, organisms need a continuous supply of oxygen, and carbon dioxide produced during the process needs to be removed from the body.
 Different organisms use different methods for intake of oxygen and expulsion of carbon dioxide.
 Diffusion is the method which is utilized by unicellular and some simple organisms for this purpose.
 In plants also, diffusion is utilized for exchange of gases.
 In complex animals, respiratory system does the job of exchange of gases.
 Gills are the respiratory organs for fishes.
 Fishes take in oxygen (which is dissolved in water) through gills.
 Since availability of oxygen is less in aquatic environment so the breathing rate of aquatic organisms is faster.
 Insects have a system of spiracles and tracheae which is used for taking in oxygen.

 Terrestrial organisms have developed lungs for exchange of gases.
 Availability of oxygen is not a problem in terrestrial environment so breathing rate is slower compared to what it is in fishes.

 The human respiratory system is composed of a pair of lungs.
 These are attached to a system of tubes which open on the outside through the nostrils.
 Following are the main structures in the human respiratory system:

-Nostrils: There two nostrils which converge to form a nasal passage.
-The inner lining of the nostrils is lined by hairs and remains wet due to mucus secretion.
-The mucus and the hairs help in filtering the dust particles out from inhaled air.
+Nostrils: There are two nostrils which converge to form a nasal passage.
+The inner lining of nostrils is lined by hairs and remains wet due to mucus secretion.
+The mucus and the hairs help in filtering dust particles out from inhaled air.
 Further, air is warmed up when it enters the nasal passage.

 Pharynx: It is a tube like structure which continues after the nasal passage.